sguarin/ansible-conda-example/README.md

 ## Introduction

-Use this playbook to create an Conda environment
+Use this playbook to create a Conda environment

 ## Setup